Log in

 6. How do I qualify for financial aid?

 In order to qualify for financial aid, you will need to fill out a fee reduction form along with your registration form.
-You will also need to provide us with proof of financial need, such as a Medicaid card, a Food Stamp (SNAP) letter, or a recent 1040 tax statement (please white out your SSN numbers).
-Free school lunch letters and Child Health Plus no longer qualify as they are available regardless of income level.
+You will also need to provide us with proof of financial need, such as a recent dated Medicaid letter, or Food Stamp (SNAP) letter.
+Free school lunch letters and children’s Medicaid health insurance no longer qualify as they are available regardless of income level.

 7. This program is wonderful.
 How can I support it?